-The company’s annual turnover is around NOK 90-100 million and it employs 36 full time staff.
-34 employees work two 17-man shifts on board, while two members of staff carry out administration ashore.
+The company’s annual turnover is around NOK 167 million and it employs 43 full time staff.
+38 employees work two 18-man shifts on board, including two apprentices, while five members of staff carry out administration ashore.
 Hermes AS today is growing company, whose ongoing goal is to run a safe and quality-assured fishery.
 The company’s main focus is on top quality and safety, as regards products, employees, jobs and the vessel.

 As it stands today, Hermes AS is a young, forward-looking and modern company.
 We also have a sound basis of experience and our aim is always to build on this accumulated expertise.
 Perhaps we may also be perceived as a bit out of the ordinary.

 M/Tr Hermes is a modern freeze trawler, not just in respect of catch and production but also as far as the crew’s safety and comfort are concerned.

 The history of Hermes goes right back to 1917, when Nils Skandfer – better known as Colin Archer’s apprentice – built the vessel Hermes II.
 The boat was immediately put to work fishing and carrying freight, mainly in Nord-Troms and Finnmark, by merchant Ingebrigtsen of Alta.
 Hermes II was then bought by Martin Andersen in 1952.